• Skip to primary navigation

 Why you will love this cake

-My bakery clients often ask "can you make the cake not too sweet" I know where they are coming from as so many bakeries use fillings packed with powdered sugar which results in an ultra-sweet cake.
-How sweet you like your icing is a personal preference but I find most of my clients prefer mousses and pastry creams for their cake fillings.
-This mousse recipe is creamy, delicious, not 'too-sweet' and it holds its shape well for fillings and decorative work.
+How sweet you like your icing is a personal preference.
+I find most of my clients prefer mousses and pastry creams for their cake fillings.
+This mousse recipe is creamy, delicious, not 'too-sweet'.
+Additionally, it holds its shape well for fillings and decorative work.

 Ingredients